Last updated 9 June 2020

 The Black House

-Half an hour from the White Temple is a polar opposite colour experience, the Baan Dam Museum, commonly known as Black House.
-There are 15 buildings of various shapes and sizes dotted around private gardens.
-Made of wood, glass and concrete they all house artwork by local Chiang Rai born artist Thawan Dunchanee.
+Half an hour from the White Temple is a polar opposite colour experience, the Baan Dam Museum, known as Black House.
+The grounds are the last residence and resting place of local Chiang Rai born artist Thawan Dunchanee.
+There are 15 buildings of various shapes and sizes dotted around the private gardens.
+Made of wood, glass and concrete they all house artwork by the devout Buddhist.
 The building designs are influenced by traditional Burmese, Tibetan and local Lan Na architectural styles.
-Where the white museum presents a pristine almost pure experience, the Black House celebrates the darker side of life.
-And its where Duchanee lived and created ‘art’ for 36 years.
+Where the white temple presents a pristine almost pure experience, the Black House portrays the darker side of life, the hell and suffering of Samsara—the cycle of life, death, and rebirth.
+This is where Duchanee lived and created ‘art’ for 36 years when he wasn’t travelling.
 He died in 2014 at the age of 74.
 The foreboding exterior colour may be dramatic but the collection of paintings, sculptures, animal bones, snake skins and carvings found inside are eclectic.
 Some are meant to startle (and they succeeded with me.)

 Before entering the Main Sanctuary Hall, look up at the steep gables with metal tips that look like sword blades.
 Three gold cone-shaped objects perch precariously on the roof, breaking the sea of black.